Sukhveer97/ML-Projects/Twitter Sentiment Analysis NLP/README.md

 * View the uploaded file graph.py for this code.

 ## Results
-Please know that the execution of thise code will run faster dependent on your GPU power, for me it took from 3-6 minutes to run and will vary for others.
+Please know that the execution time of this code is dependent on your GPU, for me it took from 3-6 minutes to run and will vary for others.

 We can run the twitter.py file in VS Code and the graph.py in our Terminal(cmd) outside of VS Code.